 10. If you can’t decide on one outfit – then by all means, bring two!
 We can do a casual look and a dressier look, or choose outfits that lend themselves better in specific locations!

 12. Get your hair & makeup done!
-Ladies (again) – the engagement session is a good time to do a makeup trial for your wedding day!
+The engagement session is a good time to do a makeup trial for your wedding day!
 You can see how it looks in person and captured on camera.
 Also – if you’re up for it – get your hair and nails done!
 I know I always feel better when I’ve been pampered from head-to-toe, which translates to feeling even more confident and fabulous in your photos.
 (Of course this isn’t necessary – but if you’re like me and enjoy any excuse to get pampered & made up… then take it and run with it! haha)

 13. Relax and have fun!
-Engagement sessions are low-key and about capturing the two of you as you are – interacting, loving, kissing, laughing… so make sure to bring your smile and be ready to have a great time! ????
+Engagement sessions are low-key and about capturing the two of you as you are – interacting, loving, kissing, laughing… so make sure to bring your sense of humor and be ready to have a great time! ????
 And again if you need an excuse to hit the town – why not head out for dinner and drinks after the session?!
 You’re already all done up and ready to go – so why not make a night of it?!

 If you want more ideas for engagement session outfits – I’ve started a Pinterest board specifically for this topic – pinning outfits I think work great for engagement sessions!
 You can check them out here: http://pinterest.com/christytyler/engagement-session-outfit-inspiration/ And if you’re reading this for ideas on family sessions – you can find that Pinterest board here: https://www.pinterest.com/christytyler/family-outfit-inspiration/